 While none of these particular patients died from these complications, the emergence of these issues was completely unexpected and certainly could have been fatal if treatment was not provided immediately.

-In New York in 2012 at a clinic that practiced rapid opioid detox, there were 2 deaths out of 75 patients treated with another 5 patients suffering severe complications which required hospitalization.
+In New York in 2012 at a clinic that practiced rapid opioid detox, there were 2 deaths out of 75 patients treated, with another 5 patients suffering severe complications that required hospitalization.
 After a New York State Department of Health review of the clinic’s patient medical records was performed, 1 additional death and 4 more severe reactions were uncovered.
-The CDC has gone on to recommend that people avoid undergoing rapid opioid detox by stating that “Safe, evidence-based treatments of opioid dependence (e.g., MAT) exist and are preferred” in a report on the subject which was published in 2013.
+In a report on the subject which was published in 2013, the CDC recommends that people avoid undergoing rapid opioid detox by stating that “Safe, evidence-based treatments of opioid dependence (e.g., MAT) exist and are preferred.”

 This question is very much debated today, as there are wildly varying reports of the efficacy and success rate of rapid drug detox.
 Claims which advocate the efficacy of rapid detox are almost exclusively anecdotal in nature, meaning that it is people’s opinions and experiences.
-These claims are not backed up by facts or studies and the legitimacy of these claims should be taken with caution, as the risks associated with rapid detox are great.
+Facts or studies do not back up these claims, and the legitimacy of these claims should be taken with caution, as the risks associated with rapid detox are great.

 The ease with which detox can be undergone in this rapid fashion may increase the likelihood of relapse later.
-A major contributor for someone embracing recovery early on is the memory of the pain and discomfort of withdrawal and detox they oftentimes just went through.
+A major contributor for someone embracing recovery early on is the memory of the pain and discomfort of withdrawal and detox.
 With this powerful motivator being largely absent through rapid detox, this could lead to a great chance of relapse, and lower rates of long term recovery.